-Stoft is the Swedish word for the body of a deceased person.
+STOFT is the Swedish word for the body of a deceased person.
 The body of the deceased can be buried in a coffin or cremated.

-Svepning is a word that can mean both the material in which the body is dressed and the preparation of the body before the body is placed into the coffin.
-Svepdräkt is a word also used for the clothes or gown the deceased wears in the coffin.
-Relatives decide on the clothes or gown and the dressing of the deceased.
+SVEPNING can mean both the material in which the body is dressed and the preparation of the body before the body is placed into the coffin.

+SVEPDRÄKT is a word also used for the clothes or gown the deceased wears in the coffin.
+Relatives decide on the clothes or gown and the preparation and dressing of the deceased.
 Natural materials are recommended.

-Särskilda gravplatser - special graves - must be provided for deceased persons who are not members of a Christian faith community.
+SÄRSKILDA GRAVPLATSER - SPECIAL GRAVES - must be provided for deceased persons who are not members of a Christian faith community.
 Examples are Jewish or Muslim graves.